donivanjames/BNSv1-2/README.md

 - Added .gitignore and deleted old images to save space
 - Obstacle boundaries now only start checking when close to the player
 - Obstacles are handled in a list instead of calling querySelectorAll every frame

 ---

-## Plans For Update v1-4/5
-- Fix vertical leaderboard scaling
-- Might be able to remove all --tops in title-screen.css
-- Score over player's head
-- Even shorter guy
-- Increase difficulty over time
-- Set up "Lazy Loading"
-- Set up GZip compression
-- Bobbing apples?
-- Need to customize intro screen size for every device (a ui container within main container could work universally)
-- Screen flash and sound effect when player enters school
-- could use the "rect" in checkApple() to assign which apple to remove (currently collecting an apple removes them all becuase it reuses the obstacle code)
-- Allow player to jump slightly before touching the ground for better response time
-- Get short, loopable sound bites for audio so it loads in faster
-- Customize "Tap to start" text for mobile
-- Get mobile version working properly
-- Every frame we're querying ALL obstacles, could slow down system
-- We're calling querySelectorAll twice every frame for apples (in update and getRects)
-- A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
-- Mobile: maybe don't change background color for faster processing
-- Potential loading screen
-- Bug: there's a 300ms space after dying where pause can be activated
-- Leaderboard

----